Seven people dead in alleged arson attack in ... | Taiwan News

-Seven people were killed in a suspected arson attack on an apartment complex in Tainan City's Yujing District early Saturday (Dec.14).
+Seven people were killed in a suspected arson attack on an apartment complex in Tainan City's Yujing District early Saturday.

 The fire was reported at around 1 a.m. at the three-story building, which was used as a retreat for followers of the Yi Kuan Tao religious sect, according to the southern city's Fire Bureau.